leonengle/Farnsworth_Fusor/LOCAL_DEVELOPMENT.md

 ## Connecting to Raspberry Pi

-The API server tries to connect to your Raspberry Pi automatically.
+If you have a Raspberry Pi, the API server will try to connect automatically.
 Make sure:

 1. **Raspberry Pi is running** the target application: